joelnitta/docker-packrat-example/README.md

-## Installing packages to a Docker image with packrat
+## Installing R packages to a Docker image with packrat

 ### Setup